 If you do not use an ADR-ready system, use a program that extracts the data from your system and generates an XML file that conforms to the rules of the ADR XML schema.
-The schema and related documents are available at https://targethiv.org/library/adap-data-report-adr-download-package.
+The schema and related documents are available on TargetHIV at the ADAP Data Report Download Package page.
 HRSA HAB has also created a tool, TRAX for the ADR, to help ADAPs create their XML file.
-To download the application and manual, go to https://targethiv.org/library/trax-adr.
+To download the application and manual, go to TargetHIV at the TRAX ADR page.

-Tip: If you need assistance in creating your XML file(s), contact DART at Data.TA@caiglobal.org.
+If you need assistance in creating your XML file(s), contact the DISQ Team at Data.TA@caiglobal.org.